Hitman (franchise): Films

 cast, was killed in a car crash on 30 November 2013.
 The film also stars Zachary Quinto, Hannah Ware, Thomas Kretschmann, Dan Bakkedahl and Ciarán Hinds.

 In 2015, Hitman film producer Adrian Askarieh stated that he hoped to oversee a film universe with Just Cause, Hitman, Tomb Raider, Deus Ex, and Thief, but admitted that he does not have the rights to Tomb Raider.
 In May 2017, the Game Central reporters at Metro UK suggested that the shared universe was unlikely, pointing out that no progress had been made on any Just Cause, Deus Ex nor Thief films.

 Television series

 In November 2017, Hulu and Fox 21 Television Studios announced it would produce a television series based on the game.
 Derek Kolstad, Adrian Askarieh and Chuck Gordon would serve as its executive producers.
 The pilot episode would be written by Kolstad.
 Kolstad has stated that his adaption of Agent 47 will differ slightly from that of the vision IO has already made.

-Despite being announced in 2017, he does not know when the TV series will start filming.
+Despite being announced in 2017, the project was officially scrapped in March 2026.